Lupland logo

 In Finland, the Northern Lights can best be seen in Lapland, where they are common during the autumn, winter, and spring months, especially from September to March, when the skies are clear and dark.
 Aurora viewing is particularly good in places like Ranua, where they can be admired on up to 100 nights a year.

-• Best changes to see Northern lights
+• Best chances to see Northern Lights

 Firstly, one must be at a sufficiently high latitude, as the Northern Lights most commonly occur near the Arctic Circle.
 Secondly, particle radiation from the sun must be active, and it reaches the Earth's magnetic field, which causes the auroras to glow.
 In addition, local weather conditions, such as clear skies, are crucial for observing the Northern Lights from the ground.
 It is also important to note that the Northern Lights are best seen in locations without street lights or the lights of villages and cities.